Executive Summary

 Coordination with Law Enforcement

 The College strongly encourages Complainants to pursue criminal action for incidents of sexual harassment, sexual violence, and intimate partner violence that may also be crimes under Texas law.
-The Title IX Coordinators will assist a Complainant in making a criminal report with law enforcement agencies if a Complainant decides to pursue the criminal process to the extent permitted by law.
+The Title IX Coordinator will assist a Complainant in making a criminal report with law enforcement agencies if a Complainant decides to pursue the criminal process to the extent permitted by law.

 The College’s Policy, definitions, and burden of proof differ from Texas criminal law.
 A Complainant may seek recourse under this Policy and/or pursue criminal action.
 Neither law enforcement’s determination whether or not to prosecute a Respondent, nor the outcome of any criminal prosecution, are determinative of whether a violation of this Policy has occurred.
 Proceedings under this Policy may be carried out prior to, simultaneously with, or following civil or criminal proceedings off campus.

 The College may not delay conducting its own investigation unless specifically requested by law enforcement.
 In the event of such specific request, the College shall defer its investigation only during the time that law enforcement is conducting preliminary fact-finding, which should not exceed ten (10) days absent extenuating circumstances.
 The College will nevertheless communicate with the Complainant and Respondent (if appropriate) regarding Title IX rights, procedural options, and the implementation of interim measures to assure safety and well-being.
-The College will promptly resume fact-gathering as soon as it is informed that law enforcement has completed its initial investigation.
+The College will promptly resume fact-gathering (by College appointed investigator) as soon as it is informed that law enforcement has completed its initial investigation.

 False Reports